 Leasing also means that you can claim the vehicle as a tax deduction when you use the car to help create income for your business.
 You may need to record when you are using the car for business purposes, as you cannot claim the time you use it for personal use.

 What Are the Risks of Leasing a Car?

-With leasing, you do pay a fixed fee for the entirety of the lease.
-This means that when the vehicle depreciates, you are still paying for the original value of the car and not the value that it might once have been a few years ago.
+If you lease a car, you must pay a fixed fee for the entirety of the lease.
+This means that although the vehicle will depreciate, you will still pay according to the original value of the car.
 It will also be more expensive to insure as it is at its most valuable point when you lease it initially.

 Was this article helpful?

 We appreciate your feedback – your submission has been successfully received.